Get in Touch

 In this module, you will:

-• Design reports using advanced filtering techniques for government use.
+• Design reports using advanced filtering techniques for government.

-• Select appropriate report filtering techniques for government use.
+• Select appropriate report filtering techniques for government.

 Lessons

-• Introduction to Designing Reports for Filtering in Government
+• Introduction to Designing Reports for Filtering for Government

 • Apply Filters to the Report Structure for Government